• Home

 About This Version

-Tony Bennett recorded “Come Rain or Come Shine” in 1960 for Tony Bennett Sings a String of Harold Arlen.
-Glenn Osser wrote the arrangements and conducted the orchestra for the album.
+Tony Bennett recorded “Come Rain or Come Shine” on August 15, 1960, for his album Tony Bennett Sings a String of Harold Arlen (the first of his albums to feature the music of a single composer).
+Glenn Osser wrote the arrangement and conducted the orchestra.

 Filed Under: Song of the Day Tagged With: Glenn Osser, Harold Arlen, Johnny Mercer, Tony Bennett, Tony Bennett Sings a String of Harold Arlen